Love Channel: Soundtrack

 The film score and the soundtrack were composed by Deva.
 The soundtrack, released in 2001, features 6 tracks with lyrics written by Palani Bharathi, P. Vijay and Kalaikumar.

-Release
+Release and reception

+A critic from Tamil Star wrote that "though the narrative style is very amateusrish and the screenplay has scenes that are cliched and situations that seemed to be forced into the narration".
+Malathi Rangarajan The Hindu wrote that "In these days of using foreign locations for song sequences alone, in Love Channel they are used as a beautiful backdrop to tell the story.
+But will someone tell our producers that foreigners dancing for our desi numbers present a pathetic picture?"

 Following the release of the film, Eashwar signed on to produce and appear in a film directed by Bharathi Ganesh, who had earlier made Kannupada Poguthaiya (1999).
 Titled Velayudham, the film featured Eashwar alongside Mammootty and Pratyusha but was later stalled.